AGCoL SyMAP Queries UA

 Gene#

-Enter a Gene# number (the Gene# column is formatted Chr.Gene#.suffix where the suffix may be blank); do not include the 'Chr' number.
+Enter a Gene# number (the Gene# column is formatted Chr.Gene#.suffix, where suffix may be blank).

 • If only a number is entered, all genes with the numeric prefix will be displayed (including minor hits).